kdagkoglou/JStraining/documents/assure/15-maintenance.md

 # Assure maintenance

-Assure normally runs well for many weeks at a time but there are background maintenance tasks which keep things running smoothly.
+Assure normally runs well for many weeks at a time but there are background maintenance jobs to keep things running smoothly.

 ## Process monitoring